Q1. I think I’ve been sexually harassed. What should I do?

 A5.
 Employers are encouraged to post and make available their Sexual Harassment Prevention policies.
 You can complain to a supervisor or manager at the employer, file a complaint with the Division of Human Rights, or both.

-A4.
-The New York City Commission on Human Rights is partnered with the New York State Division of Human Rights and the New York State Department of Labor so NYC-based employers can meet compliance with both the New York State and New York City training requirements by using the online training provided by the New York City Commission on Human Rights.
+A2.
+Yes.
+It applies to all employers in New York State, including New York City. [ -] The New York City Commission on Human Rights partnered with the New York State Division of Human Rights and the New York State Department of Labor so NYC-based employers can meet compliance with both the New York State and New York City training requirements by using the online training provided by the New York City Commission on Human Rights.
 New York City's online training is available here.

 Q1.
 Will New York State make resources available for training in languages other than English?

 A1.
 Yes.
-Materials have been translated into Spanish, Chinese, Korean, Russian, Italian, Polish and Haitian-Creole and are available on this website (link to the translations page).
+Materials have been translated into Spanish, Chinese, Korean, Russian, Italian, Polish, Bengali and Haitian-Creole.
 Additional languages may be added in the future.

 Q2.
-Am I required to provide the policy and training in languages other than English?
+Am I required to provide the notice, policy and training in languages other than English?

 A2.
 Yes.
-Employers should provide employees with training in the language spoken by their employees.
-Model materials will be translated in accordance with Executive Order 26, Statewide Language Access Policy.
-When a template training is not available from the State in an employee’s primary language, the employer may provide that employee an English-language version.
+Employers must provide employees with these materials in both English and in an employee's primary language if is Spanish, Chinese, Korean, Polish, Russian, Haitian-Creole, Bengali or Italian.
+Model materials are available online.
 However, as employers may be held liable for the conduct of all of their employees, employers are strongly encouraged to provide a policy and training in the language spoken by the employee.

 Q1.
 How can employers provide their policy to employees?

 A1.
-Employers must provide employees with their policy in writing or electronically.
+Employers must provide employees with their policy in writing both at the time of hiring and during each annual training.
+This is done in the form of a notice that must also include sexual harassment prevention training materials.
+This may be done in print or electronically (for example via email).
 If a copy is made available on a work computer, workers must be able to print a copy for their own records.

 Q2.
 Is there any employer responsibility to train third-party vendors or other non-employees who interact one-time or regularly in an office located in New York State?